 Quote taken from the Environment Agency guidelines on Storing Oil at a Home or Business

-All on site tanks should be inspected regularly to ensure they are free from leaks and that any repair work or welding done is still functional.
+All on site fuel tanks should be inspected regularly to ensure they are free from leaks and that any repair work or welding done is still functional.
 Therefore your tank is still suitable and safe for storing fuel on-site.

 If you don’t have an inspection scheduled already you can book one with Octane today by simply clicking the following button.

-While an annual inspection can give you a certain level of reassurance, it’s important you have your own regular monitoring scheduled to check for leaks and damage.
+While an annual tank inspection can give you a certain level of reassurance, it’s important you have your own regular monitoring scheduled to check for leaks and damage.

 Good fuel management is an important part of leak detection.
 Know your fuel levels and track usage.
 If you spot any unexplained drop in fuel levels, it could indicate a potential leak.
 If you suspect this may be the case, it is important to contact a professional immediately.
-Our engineers are available for emergency call-outs 24 hours a day.
+Octane’s engineers are available for emergency call-outs 24 hours a day.